-- 1.1 Safeguarding is defined as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 Child Protection is defined as: - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm (Working Together, DfE 2018).
+1.1 Safeguarding is defined as:

+- Providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes.

+1.2 Child Protection is defined as:

+activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.
+(Working Together, DfE 2023)